 Bred from a Bernese Mountain Dog and a Great Pyrenese, this designer breed has many great qualities that make it the perfect companion for a single individual or a family with lots of room to jump and play.
 That being said, even if you have lots of space and time to devote is this type of dog, you still want to make sure to do your due diligence in researching the canine of your choice.

 In the article below, we will give you all the details you need to make an informed decision about the Great Bernese.
 We will talk about their appearance, health, temperament, and much more.
 We will also share whether this dog will be right for you.

-As mentioned, the Great Bernese is bread from the Bernese Mountain Dog and the Great Pyrenese.
-Both parents are from working-class families and have long distinguished lines.
+As mentioned, the Great Bernese is bred from the Bernese Mountain Dog and the Great Pyrenese.
+Both parents are from working-class families and have long, distinguished lines.
 The Bernese Mountain Dog, for example, comes from Switzerland where they worked on farms for centuries.

 On the other hand, the Great Pyrenese is thought to have originated in Asia or Siberia but has been used as a herding dog in Europe since the Bronze Age.
 Both breeds are recognized by the American Kennel Club, although their offspring have not yet had that distinction, even though they have been bred since the mid-1900s.

 As puppies, the Great Bernese can exhibit qualities and traits from both of their parents.
 They are generally playful, affectionate, and even a bit clumsy at times before they grow into their large paws.
 These puppies should also be trained at an early age as they can be quite stubborn and independent.
 Although they are not lacking in intelligence, establishing a firm hand from the onset is essential.

 3 Little-Known Facts About the Great Bernese

 1. The Great Bernese Has Royal Ties